Kesomannen/gale/README.md

 > [!TIP]
 > If you're unsure about the safety of this app, I would suggest running it through a service like [VirusTotal](https://www.virustotal.com).

+### Linux

+AppImages and dmg files are available in [Releases](https://github.com/Kesomannen/gale/releases).
+You can also get it through the community-maintained [AUR package](https://aur.archlinux.org/packages/gale-bin).

 Want to build it yourself?
 See the [wiki](https://github.com/Kesomannen/gale/wiki/building-from-source).